vdclab/vdclab-wiki/RDP.md

 - FunGene is a functional gene pipeline and repository.
 Genes that have functional roles in antibiotic resistance, for example, can be found/deposited here.

-- MlxS Google Sheet helps you analyze/manage your metadata and choose an appropriate marker gene for analysis
+- MlxS Google Sheet helps you analyze/manage your metadata and choose an appropriate marker gene for analysis.

 ## Citation